alexnjh/epsilon/short_job_scheduler/README.md

 <a name="desc"/></a>
 ### :grey_exclamation: Description

-The autoscaler's goal is to scale scheduler replicas depending on cluster load to ensure performance is up to user requirement.
+The short job scheduler is a lightweight scheduler designed to schedule pods very quickly and is used for demonstration purposes and also a template for creating different scheduler microservices.

 <br>